Second Battle of Vác (1849): Battle

 The VII. corps, with the military train had to depart at 9 p.m. on 16 July, the I. corps at 10 p.m., the detachment of Ármin Görgey at midnight, while the III. corps had to start its march before dawn.
 In order to hide the Hungarian retreat from the enemies eyes, the vanguards of the VII. and I. corps and the cavalry vanguards of Ármin Görgey's detachment had to remain on their places until dawn.
 The leader of the rearguard was designed through drawing lots General Károly Leiningen-Westerburg, to cover the retreat 24 hours.
 The retreat was disturbed by two problems.
 One was the large column of chariots of the fleeing civilians, which tried to find safe with the army.
-During the earlier days Artúr Görgei, in order to not to disturb his armies actions during the battle, placed earlier the huge number of refugees with their charriots, at Toronya.
-Feeling that this huge number of civilian charriots will cause problems for his armies retreat, Görgei wanted to send them in front of the army towards Vadkert.
+During the earlier days Artúr Görgei, in order not to disturb his armies actions during the battle, placed earlier the huge number of refugees with their chariots, at Toronya.
+Feeling that this huge number of civilian chariots will cause problems for his armies retreat, Görgei wanted to send them in front of the army towards Vadkert.
 On 16 July a rumour started among these civilians that the Austrians crossed the Danube at Esztergom, and are heading towards them, so they invaded Vác's streets.
 Starting with the afternoon of 16 July these chariots occupied the roads of the town, making the march of the army impossible.
 This delayed the departure of the army, so until the midnight only the VII. corps and a part of the I. corps could leave Vác.
 Görgei and his officers responded in a harsh way to this problem, turning over these chariots, opening in this way the road for the troops.